TiBOcode/astrotibo/src/content/notes/guide.md

 [→Maze of knowledge](/notes/moctips)

 ### Techniques (Early Access)
 This is a listing of Ukulele Techniques I'll detail.
-Thezse are more tangible elements of Ukulele playing that I'm also going to use in my videos once I'll have a solid library.<br>
+These are more tangible elements of Ukulele playing that I'm also going to use in my videos once I'll have a solid library.<br>
 [→ Ukulele Techniques](/notes/UkuleleTechniques)

 ### The Method (Coming Soon)